OUR WORK AND IMPACT

 - UCSD’s expertise in conducting rigorous evaluations of GBV prevention programs and in social norms and social network assessment and analyses,

-- and UCSD’s four-year partnership with CDPH on RPE evaluation.
+- and UCSD’s long-term partnership with CDPH on RPE evaluation.

 The UCSD/CDPH C2H evaluation is novel in that it addresses multiple challenges to rigorous, quasi-experimental evaluation studies of community mobilization and other community-level SV prevention programs.
 The C2H evaluation uses a participatory research model, with an active research advisory board comprised of members of UCSD, CDPH, ValorUs, and C2H implementers and an active youth research advisory board comprised of youth who are part of a C2H group.